1971 Indian Airlines hijacking: Background

+Aircraft

+The aircraft involved was a Fokker F27, named Ganga, which was one of the oldest aircraft in the Indian Airlines fleet.
+It had already been withdrawn from regular commercial service earlier but was re-inducted a few days before the hijacking.

+Hijackers

-Hashim Qureshi, a Srinagar resident who went to Peshawar on family business in 1969, met Maqbool Bhat of the National Liberation Front (NLF), a self-declared 'armed wing' of the Azad Kashmir Plebiscite Front.
-Qureshi was persuaded to join the NLF and given an ideological education and lessons in guerrilla tactics in Rawalpindi.
+The hijackers were Hashim Qureshi and his cousin, Ashraf Qureshi.
+Hashim Qureshi was a Srinagar resident.
+He traveled to Peshawar in 1969, where he met Maqbool Bhat of the National Liberation Front (NLF), a self-declared armed wing of the Azad Kashmir Plebiscite Front.
+Hashim Qureshi joined the NLF and was given an ideological education and lessons in guerrilla warfare in Rawalpindi.
 In order to draw the world's attention to the Kashmiri independence movement, the NLF planned an airline hijacking fashioned after the Dawson's Field hijackings by the Palestinian militants.
-Hashim Qureshi, along with his cousin Ashraf Qureshi, was ordered to execute one.
-A former Pakistani air force pilot Jamshed Manto trained him for the task.
-However, Qureshi was arrested by the Indian Border Security Force when he tried to reenter Kashmir, India with arms and equipment.
-He negotiated his way out by claiming to help find other conspirators that were allegedly in the Indian territory, and sought an appointment in the Border Security Force to provide such help.
-Maqbool Bhat sent replacement equipment for the hijacking, but it fell into the hands of a double agent, who then turned it over to the Indian authorities.
-Undeterred, the Qureshis made look-alike explosives out of wood and hijacked an Indian Airlines aircraft called Ganga on 30 January 1971.
+The Qureshis were tasked with the hijacking, and were trained by Jamshed Manto, a former pilot of the Pakistan Air Force.
+However, Hashim Qureshi was arrested by the Indian Border Security Force (BSF), when he tried to re-enter Kashmir.
+The arms and equipment, which were meant to be used for the hijacking, were also intercepted and ceased by the Indian authorities.
+Hashim Qureshi negotiated his way out after a deal with the authorities to help find other operatives of the NLF who were allegedly in the Indian territory and sought an appointment in the BSF to provide such help.
+Later, the Qureshis made look-alike explosives out of wood and used toy guns for the hijack.

-Burning
+Hijacking

+The aircraft was flying from Srinagar to Jammu on 30 January 1971, when it was hijacked.
+The Jammu control tower was alerted of the hijack, and the plane was soon trailed by Indian Air Force aircraft.
+However, the hijackers instructed the pilot to divert towards Pakistan, and the aircraft later landed at the Lahore Airport.
+Pakistani Armed Forces surrounded the plane at the tarmac.
+Hashim Qureshi reportedly called Farooq Haider, a NLF leader, to inform that the plane had been hijacked and landed at Lahore.
+Farooq Haider offered to get back after consulting with Maqbool Bhat.
+The hijackers planned to demand the release of various NLF prisoners lodged in Indian jails for the safe return of the hostages.

-The hijackers landed the aircraft at Lahore and demanded the release of 36 NLF prisoners lodged in Indian jails.
-However, they succumbed to pressure from the airport authorities and ended up releasing all the passengers and the crew.
-Years later, Ashraf Qureshi admitted that they were naive and didn't realise that "the passengers were more important than the actual aircraft."
-Pakistani Minister Zulfikar Bhutto showed up at the airport and paid a handsome tribute to the hijackers.
-Indian Government then refused to carry out the demands.
-The aircraft lay on the tarmac for eighty hours, during which the Pakistani security personnel thoroughly searched the aircraft and removed papers and postal bags they found in it.
+However, the airport authorities managed to secure the release of all the passengers and the crew, and they were returned to India.
+The authorities reportedly impersonated Haider, and fooled the hijackers into releasing them.
+The aircraft was on the tarmac for eighty hours, during which the Pakistani security personnel thoroughly searched the aircraft.
+They removed papers and postal bags found in it, contrary to international law.
 Eventually, upon the advice of the authorities, Hashim Qureshi burnt the aircraft.